World Parrot Trust

 The WPT has supported ongoing studies on grey parrot behaviour and the effects of trade.
 To date, the Trust has assisted with the confiscation and rescue of nearly 5,100 Grey Parrots.

-Woburn Safari Park raised over £1,400 for WPT in 2015 and continues to support future projects, including the charity's aims to:
+Woburn Safari Park has raised over £2,800 for WPT so far in 2019 and continues to support future projects, including the charity's aims to:

 - Reduce the trade in wild caught African parrots

 - Encourage sustainable alternatives to parrot trapping

 - Re-establish wild populations in suitable areas of their former range

 - Raise awareness for the plight of wild Grey Parrots

 WPT will continue to work with partners to aid Grey Parrots in the following countries: Cameroon, Democratic Republic of the Congo, Kenya, Uganda, Congo-Brazzaville, Nigeria and South Africa.